WidgetKing/cpextra/docs/variables/command.md

 Assign | xcmndCompleteSlide with MenuPage
 ```

-You can also define the start and end of a range of slides using slide labels.
+You can also define the start and end slides for a range of contiguous slides using slide labels separated by a hyphen.

 ```
 Assign | xcmndCompleteSlide with MenuPage - Conclusion
 ```

-You will find this command variable most useful on courses using branching scenarios.
-You can ensure that even though the learner did not visit every slide, if they completed the scenario you are able to mark all slides as visited and therefore avoid unexpected behaviours in the TOC and SCORM LMS.

 ::: tip The 'all' keyword
-xcmndCompleteSlide recognizes a special keyword: **all**
-This keyword allows you to mark all the slides in the course as complete with just one assignment.
+**xcmndCompleteSlide** recognizes a special keyword: **all** that allows you to mark all slides in a course module as complete with just one assignment as shown below:
-You can use it like so:

 ```
 Assign | xcmndCompleteSlide with all